Beauty: Luis’ Story

 Every December, I’m reminded of how lucky I am, not just in what I have, but in what I’m able to share with others.
 What makes the holidays meaningful for me are: the joy, the socializing, the nostalgia, and simple acts of giving.
 All that wrapped together with the soundtrack of Charlie Brown Xmas playing in the background can somehow make the world feel a little kinder.

-Season of the Witch: Jacey’s Story
+Season of the Witch: JJ’s Story

 If half of the snake oil remedies my mom believed in were real, the average life expectancy would skyrocket to a thousand years.
 Minimum.